egrommet/Computational-Journalism-Publishers-Workbench/GettingStartedFedora.md

 ## Quick Start - Fedora 17

+Note: if you get stuck, have a look at the screenshots from an install at [https://github.com/znmeb/Computational-Journalism-Publishers-Workbench/tree/master/Book/FedoraInstallScreenshots](https://github.com/znmeb/Computational-Journalism-Publishers-Workbench/tree/master/Book/FedoraInstallScreenshots).
 1. System requirements: You'll need a Windows, Macintosh or Linux desktop/laptop with at least 3 GB of RAM.
 You will also need reliable wall power and a reliable Internet connection.
 1. Download and install [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 1. Download the [Fedora LXDE 32-bit Desktop ISO file](http://download.fedoraproject.org/pub/alt/releases/17/Spins/i686/Fedora-17-i686-Live-LXDE.iso).
 You do ***not*** need to burn this to a CD or copy it to a USB drive.